gasparka/thesis/docs/4_conversion.rst

 suggests to use this style in defining sequential logic in VHDL :cite:`chu_vhdl`.
 The same semantics are also used in MyHDL signal objects :cite:`jan_myhdl_signals`.

-Adapting this style for the OOP data model is shown in :numref:`mac-next-data`.
+Adapting this style for the OOP data model is shown in :numref:`mac_next`.
 The new data model extends the structure to include the 'nexts' object, that can used to assign **next** value for registers, for example :code:`self.nexts.acc := 0`.